chriscarrollsmith/imfp/README.md

 By default, `imfp` enforces a mandatory 1.5-second wait time between API calls to prevent repeated or recursive calls from exceeding the API's bandwidth/rate limit.
 This wait time should be sufficient for most applications.
 However, if you are running parallel processes using `imfp` (e.g. during cross-platform testing), this wait time may be insufficient to prevent you from running up against the API's rate and bandwidth limits.
 You can change this wait time by calling the `set_imf_wait_time` function with a numeric value, in seconds.
 For instance, to enforce a five-second wait time between API calls, use `set_imf_wait_time(10)`.

 Also note that by default, `imfp` functions will retry any API call rejected for bandwidth or rate limit reasons.
 The number of times `imfp` will attempt the call is set by the `times` argument, with a default value of 3.
 (With this value, requests will be retried twice after an initial failure.)
 Note that `imfp` enforces an exponentially increasing wait time between function calls, with a base wait time of 5 seconds on the first retry, so it is not recommended to set a high value for `times`.

+## Planned features

+- Implement automatic build/render of readthedocs documentation with Sphinx
+- Implement automatic build/release/publish of package updates
+- Move response mocking functionality from `_download_parse` to `_imf_get`
+- Investigate and implement different and more appropriate exception types, as we're currently handling too many different cases with `ValueError`
+- More fully investigate the types of metadata available through the API and the most appropriate way to return them when a user calls `include_metadata`
+- Implement optional response caching for `imf_databases` and `imf_parameters`
+- Simplify and modularize some of the code, particularly in `imf_dataset`

 ## Contributing